A Travel Price Comparison for Mexico Tulum vs. Mexico City for Attractions, Food, Nightlife, and Couples

 Five days in Tulum or Mexico City?

-Visitors enjoy the museums and nightlife when visiting the active town of Tulum.
+Visitors enjoy the museums and nightlife when visiting the tropical town of Tulum.
 People enjoy relaxing at one of the resorts.
 Many people spend five days here.If you enjoy all that's offered here, then five days is just the right amount of time to spend here.
 The length of your trip often depends on your style of travel.

 Mexico City is a fun place to experience.
 Each neighborhood in Mexico City has its own distinct appeal, so there are pleny of areas to explore.
 This would be the perfect place to spend five days, as it has just the right amount of activities.